What Is a Router? Here’s Why You Need It for Internet

 Media access control (MAC) address

 A MAC address is an identifier assigned to the NIC and/or WNIC of a device by the manufacturer.
 This address consists of six groups of two hexadecimal digits and cannot be changed.
-Modems and routers use this number to assign an IP address to the parent device.
+The first three sets identify the manufacturer—the IEEE assigns these prefixes to Qualcomm, Intel, and so on.
+The manufacturer assigns the last three sets.

 Network Address Translation (NAT)